patarapolw/jupyter-flashcards/docs/README.md

 ### `Flashcards.add(**kwargs)`

-- The kwargs that needs to be supplied is defined in CardTuple - ['id', 'Front', 'Back', 'Keywords', 'Tags'], although you can't choose your own ID.
+- The kwargs that needs to be supplied is defined in CardTuple - ['id', 'front', 'back', 'keywords', 'tags'], although you can't choose your own ID.
 (You can edit it in an Excel, though.
 Any ID unique will be accepted.)
 - A CardQuiz object matching the updated item is returned.
 - The back of the CardQuiz can be shown using `.show()`.

 ### `Flashcards.append(item_id, **kwargs)`

 - item_id must match the ones in the database.
-- If any of the keywords is supplied - ['id', 'Front', 'Back', 'Keywords', 'Tags'], it will update the one in the database.
+- If any of the keywords is supplied - ['id', 'front', 'back', 'keywords', 'tags'], it will update the one in the database.
 - A CardQuiz object matching the updated item is returned.
 - The back of the CardQuiz can be shown using `.show()`.

 ### `Flashcards.update(item_id, **kwargs)`

 - item_id must match the ones in the database.
-- If any of the keywords is supplied - ['id', 'Front', 'Back', 'Keywords', 'Tags'], it will overwrite the one in the database.
+- If any of the keywords is supplied - ['id', 'front', 'back', 'keywords', 'tags'], it will overwrite the one in the database.
 - A CardQuiz object matching the updated item is returned.
 - The back of the CardQuiz can be shown using `.show()`.